luke-gosink-PNNL/bmanet/README.md

-# Paper on latest BMA application
+# bma

-Outline moved to paper.tex file.
+BMA for solvation and titration